drupal-graphql/graphql/doc/mutations/README.md

   }

 }
 ```

-## Adding resolvers
+### Important note

+On thing to notice when creating mutations like this is that Access checking needs to be done in the mutation, for queries this usually is done in the
+data producer directly (e.g. `entity_load` has access checking built-in) but because we are programatically creating
+things we need to check the user actually has access to do the operation.

+## Calling the mutation

-To add the resolvers we go to our schema implementation and call the created data producer `create_article` inside the `registerResolvers` method.
+To add the resolvers for the `createArticle` mutation we go to our schema implementation and call the created data producer `create_article` inside the `registerResolvers` method.

 ```php
 /**